What Do We Offer?

 We see things that even your vet doesn't catch.
 Throughout the process of grooming, we see every inch of your dog right down to the skin.
 Our hands are constantly touching your pet.
-We look into their eyes, mouth, ears, paws, skin, taking notice of everything.
+We look into their eyes, mouths, ears, paws, and skin, taking notice of everything.
 We often find ticks attached to your dog’s forehead that you had no idea about or a hotspot under his tail that he won’t stop licking “back there”.
 Why is he so itchy?
 Maybe a family of fleas moved in.
-We also catch many mysterious lumps, most of which are nothing to worry about but a few, unfortunately have turned out to be cancerous.
+We also catch many mysterious lumps, most of which are nothing to worry about but a few, unfortunately, have turned out to be cancerous.
 Regular grooming appointments will give your dog the once over, to catch things early and to give your vet crucial information on when something occurred.

 So What Happens When I Drop My Dog Off At The Groomer??

 It all starts with the nails.
-Not only do we trim/grind the nails, but we look at the nail beds, pads and the whole paw in general.
+Not only do we trim/grind the nails, but we also look at the nail beds, pads, and the whole paw in general.
 Is there any irritation or inflammation occurring?
 How do the nails themselves look?
 Are they soft and crumbly?
 Do they shatter and crack when they are clipped?
 Are any of the nails growing into the pad causing pain when walking?
 Are the quicks particularly long?
 Is the dog sensitive about touching their paws?
 Does your dog constantly lick their paws?
 We can identify many problematic issues on the paw alone.
 Our goal is to catch these problems or prevent them before they get worse and require more invasive treatment.